-The stands are made of old fire hoses, large solid polished bronze gears from pastry mixers and pistons from a tea bag making machine.
+The stands are made of old fire hoses, large solid polished brass gears from pastry mixers and pistons from a tea bag making machine.
 Some of these object d’art have kinetic elements, rotating to create small lightshows, and all are electric and fantastic.
 The quality and beauty of the design, craftsmanship and materials in these Erno Berkovics Sanders’s alchemy is awe-inspiring.
 Alchemy is turning base matter into gold and that has clearly happened here.

 Erno Berkovics Sanders migrated to Australia in 1956 from Budapest worked as builder for most of his life and this is the first exhibition from this “reclusive mature artist”.
 (Dare I call him an ‘outsider artist’?
 This ambiguous term has been abandoned in art-speak for almost a decade.)
 It is evident that Sanders did not waste his time as a builder obviously adding many skills and collecting much of the recycled, found and re-purposed materials in this exhibition.

 Synergy at CERES, environmental park is a small works gallery in the Red Train.
 The 100-year-old red rattler carriage is a wonderful setting for this exhibition.
 The carriage has been refurbished with some of the sections of seats removed, track lighting installed but the old wood panels, mirrors and pressed tin ceilings have been preserved.